ali-mohamed-nasser/Real-Time-Sudoku-Solver/README.md

 - Install Keras in anaconda environment ``` conda install -c conda-forge keras ```

 # Usage
-To run this project follow the steps given below:
+To run this project make sure you have the required installation of Python, OpenCV, Tensorflow and Keras then follow the steps given below:
 - Clone or download this repository ``` https://github.com/ali-mohamed-nasser/Real-Time-Sudoku-Solver.git ```
 - Run the file ``` main.py ```
+- You don't need to train CNN on your own.
+I have trained a CNN model and saved the architecture in ``` numbersDetection.h5 ```

 # How it works ?
 First we read an input video from the webcam frame by frame and resize that video into square (900x900) video to work with it and after that we apply the following steps for each frame of that video.